banzhaf/GPTP-2018-Chapter-Formatting/README.md

 Just to make sure everything is set up correctly on your machine:

-1. Clone or download this repository; unzip it if necessary
+1. You can clone or download this repository; unzip it if necessary.
+Alternatively, you can download the latex format/instructions/template from Springer directly.
-2. Navigate to the folder created, and then into `gptp2018-chapter`
+2. Navigate to the folder created, and then into `gptp2017-chapter`
 3. Open the file `author.tex` in your LaTeX editor of choice
 4. Render the document (all dependencies used by the example chapter, including images and references, are already here in this directory)
 5. Take a moment to look over the document produced.
 It's loaded with helpful information for your own manuscript preparation!